xcart/xc5-manual/en/general_setup/activating_your_license.md

 This section covers the topic of license activation for commercial (paid, non-free) modules for X-Cart 5.

-Info

-Icon

 A {% link "video instruction on X-Cart 5 module license activation" ref_hU6Rb4tw %} is available in the Webinars and video tutorials section of the X-Cart 5 Knowledge Base.

 When you purchase an X-Cart 5 module license, you need to activate it.
 Within minutes of the purchase you get an email message with the subject '**Your **"**Module_name**"** addon key**', where Module_name is the actual name of the module.
 You should use this key to activate your module license.
 As soon as the license has been activated, the module will be automatically installed at your store.